 What is No More Silos?

-Many of those who attend Emergency Departments may have urgent conditions which, while serious, are not life-threatening and could be managed better by another service elsewhere.
-Until recently it has been difficult for patients to access these different services/pathways of support.
+Many of those patients who attend Emergency Departments may have urgent conditions which, while serious, are not immediately life-threatening and could be managed better by another service elsewhere.

-The overarching goal is to achieve the ‘right care first time’.
+The goal is to achieve the ‘right care first time’ for every patient.